 This table presents the weight and the emissions of each material group before the manufacturing process.
 At in this assessment step, an important specification needs to be made.
 The total mass of supplies required to produce one shaver is significantly higher than the final weight of the shaver product.
 The difference is explained with the manufacturing process.
 Injection molding is used to create components from plastic granulate and a tool provides the shape for the mold.
 One tool has multiple cavities, two, four or eight, where the molten plastic is injected.
 The injection molding machines do not produce one shaver component at a time, it is therefore necessary to completely fill the cavities of the tool in order to produce one required component for the shaver.
-This overshoot of "spare parts" is accounted for in the material supply step of the LCA.
+This overshoot of "spare parts" is accounted for in the material supply step of the life cycle assessment.

 During manufacturing, a small amount of the total weight is lost due to cut-off.
 This material that is lost is classified as "waste from manufacturing" and accounted for in the waste statistic.

-CO2eq emission factors from materials used for the GHG calculation of the product were either found in the EcoInvent Data Center or from scientific publications available online.
-Due to the lack of scientific data, 7% of plastics and 2% of metals were not considered in the total GHG emission above.
-The emissions from the procurement of the packaging are introduced in the distribution step of the LCA.

-In general, using recycled plastics and rubber in the procurement is a noteworthy solution in this step of the LCA with a major positive impact on the GHG balance.
+CO2eq emission factors from materials used for the greenhouse gases calculation of the product were either found in the EcoInvent Data Center or from scientific publications available online.
+Due to the lack of scientific data, 7% of plastics and 2% of metals were not 4,000 considered in the total GHG emission above.
+3,500 The emissions from the procurement of the 3,000 packaging are introduced in the distribution 2,500 step of the life cycle assessment.
+CO,eq 2,000 In general, using recycled plastics and 1,500 rubber in the procurement is a noteworthy 1,000 solution in this step of the life cycle assess-0,500 ment with a major positive impact on the 0.000 greenhouse gases balance.